qfwc258/circuidipity/content/2014-02-08-github-pages.rst

 GitHub offers 2 types of `Pages <https://help.github.com/articles/user-organization-and-project-pages>`_ ... **User Pages** and **Project Pages**.
 Each GitHub account can host a single User Page and an unlimited amount of Project Pages.
 Basically they are identical to the end-user and differ only in their configuration.

 I chose to make my blog a Project Page and the contents are hosted in the ``gh-pages`` branch of my GitHub project repository.
-Pelican makes it easy to create and configure ``gh-pages`` using the `ghp-import <https://github.com/davisp/ghp-import>`_ Python script ... which I install via ``pip``:
+Pelican makes it easy to create and configure ``gh-pages`` using the `ghp-import <https://github.com/davisp/ghp-import>`_ Python script ... which I install via ``pip`` ...

 .. code-block:: bash

     $ pip install ghp-import

-Finally I publish my blog by pushing the files up to GitHub:
+Finally I publish my blog by pushing the files up to GitHub ...

 .. code-block:: bash